 The lawsuit was filed by Gloria and William Clark, who were initially charged $175,000 for Bonati’s services.
-The husband is now 71 and permanently disabled, unable to walk and in constant pain.
+The husband is now 71 and permanently disabled, unable to walk, and in constant pain.
 William Clark sought Bonati’s services in 2002 for agonizing back pain.
 At the time he was treated, Bonati required Clark to sign documents waiving his right to a jury trial.
-Because of this, the Clarks’ lawsuit ended up before an arbitrational panel of three members.
+Because of this, the Clarks’ lawsuit ended up before an arbitration panel of three members.

 The couple alleged that the doctor performed eight unnecessary, dangerous, and excessively expensive surgeries on Clark to collect insurance money.
 Bonati has been subject to similar litigation since the early 1990s.
 In 1996, Bonati declared bankruptcy during a malpractice trial, which ended in 2001 to a sum of $8 million.
 Bonati admitted no liability.

 In 2002, the Florida Board of Medicine investigated several complaints regarding Bonati.
-The Board later allowed Bonati to continue his practice under supervision of another surgeon, a stipulation that ended in 2005.
-In 2009 in federal court a woman sued Bonati for performing 13 surgeries in seven months.
+The Board later allowed Bonati to continue his practice under the supervision of another surgeon, a stipulation that ended in 2005.
+In 2009 in federal court, a woman sued Bonati for performing 13 surgeries in seven months.
 The surgeon’s spokespeople stated that Bonati and his team have performed upwards of 35,000 surgeries throughout his career.

-For a free legal consultation, call (800) 794-0444
+For a free legal consultation, call 800-934-6555

 The surgeon performed a lumbar spinal fusion on the man, a procedure which he had never performed and which requires special hands-on training.
 During the surgery, metal rods were left unanchored and several wires snapped, rupturing the protective fluid surrounding the man’s spinal cord.
 The surgeon recommended a second, remedial surgery, although the man claims this additional procedure only made things worse.

-In one study, cervical spine surgery in nearly 70 patients led to postoperative neurological complications in more than 40 of those patients, who subsequently sought a lawsuit.
+In one study, cervical spine surgery was found to lead to postoperative neurological complications in many patients, who subsequently sought a lawsuit.
 Other injuries were observed in another 15 patients.
 The three most common malpractice claims included negligent procedures, failure to diagnose and treat, and lack of informed consent.

 Complete a Free Case Evaluation form now

 Professional wrestler Hulk Hogan can attest to this, as he recently filed a lawsuit seeking $50 million from the Laser Spine Institute.
 He alleges that his surgeries were unnecessary and performed negligently.
 He underwent six procedures in 19 months, which only temporarily relieved his pain.
 The relief was the result of using lasers to burn the nerves around his spine.